gordonforce/debian-java-development-environment/README.md

 #### Maintenance Lifecycle

+  * One-time encrypted secrets repository creation.
   * Attended and unattended installations
   * Recreate this environment with only knowing
-  * The URL for this repository
+    * The URL for this repository.
+    * The URL for your encrypted secrets repository.
-  * Your secrets' encryption key
+    * Your secrets' encryption key.
-  * Your VCS credentials
+    * Your VCS credentials.
-  * A suitable virtual or bare metal system operating system with 32 GB of disk storage
+    * The installation-target as a virtual or bare metal system operating system with 32 GB of storage.

 # Implementation

+## Usage

+Use this develop environment towards a targeted goal, e.g., build

 ## Guidelines

 * Use package managers and configuration orchestrators to automate the installation and maintenance of this environment.
-* Use the hosts's default system package manager for tools tightly coupled with operating system such as configuration orchestration, encryption, version control, and secrets management.
+* Use the host's default system package manager for tools tightly coupled with an operating system such as configuration orchestration, encryption, version control, and managing secrets.
-* Use a third party package manager for development tools such as JDKs, stream editors, for consistency between platforms.
+* Employ a cross-platform package-manager to install and update development tools such as JDKs, stream editors, for consistency between platforms.
 * Use IDE configuration automation tools to configure plugins and other IDE settings.
 * Implementing a feature may require components from more than one package manager.
-* The build system may provide code quality and other automation artifacts.
+* The build system provides many code quality and other automation artifacts.
 * Always use the latest GA version of a utility by default.

 ## Solution